First impressions matter. Whether on a first date, meeting people or starting a new job, a bad first impression is hard

 6. Now screening – Use screensavers to remind new staff of helpful information and reinforce brand values.
 Guiding positive behaviors creates a domino effect, where employees become brand ambassadors, positive word of mouth spreads and business lifts.

-7. How was it for you? – Survey staff on how they’re finding the new hires onboarding process.
+7. How was it for you? – Survey staff on how they’re finding the onboarding process.
 Do this at intervals through the first 90 days – at the end of day one, week one, day 30, etc. This provides reassurance for the employee and a valuable gauge of onboarding effectiveness for HR Managers.

 8. Get involved – Encourage participation early to help new staff immerse themselves in the company faster and alleviate that common feeling of being ‘useless’ early on.
 This could be reviewing promotional material, doing online learning or suggesting website improvements.

 9. Buddy up – Assign new staff an existing employee to guide them in their first week and answer any questions.
 Having a buddy like this helps form valuable personal connections and reduces any reluctance of new staff to ask questions of their manager.

 10. Be app-ealing – Spotlight new hires in your employee app content feed so that everyone in the organization sees, including remote and non-desk-based workers.
 Encourage new employees to download the app to stay connected and ‘in the know’ with company news.

 11. Food for thought – They say an army marches on its stomach.
 Well, so do staff.
 Having a morning tea or off-site paid lunch with teammates on the first day provides valuable bonding time, as well as filling hungry bellies.

 12. This time it’s personal – A personalized welcome gift waiting on a new employee’s desk is a great way to make them immediately feel part of the team.
 This could be a coffee mug, stress ball, balloons, a welcome card from team members or anything else.
 Get creative!